Inter-IIT-12-0/IIT-BHU/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+# NEXT JS Project
+## Setting Up the project
 ### Reuirements
 - Node version 18
 - npm latest version

 open your git termianl or powershell terminal and

-- Run the command “ git clone https://github.com/Inter-IIT-12-0/Chutki.git “.
+- Run the command ` git clone https://github.com/Inter-IIT-12-0/Chutki.git `.
 This will clone the repository to your local device.
-- Then run “cd Chutki”, this command will take you to the root directory.
+- Then run `cd Chutki`, this command will take you to the root directory.
-- Then create a “.env” file in the root directory, It will look like this
+- Then create a `.env.local` file in the root directory, It will look like this
-- Then run “npm i”, this command will install all packages required for the project to run.
+- Then run `npm i`, this command will install all packages required for the project to run.
 - At last run the development server via below commands.

 ```bash